 Lisa Pasold is originally from Montreal.
 Her 2012 book, Any Bright Horse, was nominated for Canada’s Governor General’s Award for Poetry.
 Her fifth book, The Riparian, is about a ghost, a river, and a dive bar.
 Her poetry has appeared in magazines such as Fence, Exile, and New American Writing.
 Lisa has taught Creative Writing at the American University in Paris and has led writing workshops across North America and France.
 She has worked as a journalist for diverse publications including The Chicago Tribune and Billboard Magazine; she is the host & co-writer of Discovery World’s TV travel show, “Paris Next Stop”. www.lisapasold.com

-In 1998, Jonathan Penton founded UnlikelyStories.org.
+NOPF Technical Director Jonathan Penton founded UnlikelyStories.org in 1998.
 Since then, he has lent editorial and management assistance to a number of literary and artistic ventures, such as MadHat, Inc. and Big Bridge.
 He has organized literary performances, and performed himself, in places like Arkansas, California, Chihuahua, Colorado, Florida, Georgia, Illinois, Louisiana, Massachusetts, New Mexico, New York, North Carolina, Ohio, Texas, and Washington, state and DC.
 His poetry books are Last Chap (Vergin’ Press, 2004), Blood and Salsa and Painting Rust (Unlikely Books, 2006), Prosthetic Gods (New Sins Press/Winged City Chapbooks, 2008), Standards of Sadiddy (Lit Fest Press, 2016), and the free e-chap BACKSTORIES (Argotist Ebooks, 2017).
-He serves as Webmonkey for this site, NOLAPoetry.com.
+He serves as Webmaster for this site, NOLAPoetry.com.
 Photo by David Carlisle.

 Jennifer Polson Peterson